 I was hoping to clear up with you a mistake I think I made.
 Is now a good time to talk with you about it, or later?

-Next, you acknowledge what you did, and apologize – AND don’t be afraid to go deep.
+Next, you acknowledge what you did, and apologise – AND don’t be afraid to go deep.
 It’s perfectly okay to say, “You know, I’m not sure what came over me.
 I guess I had a moment of being selfish and fearful.
 I do know better, though.”

-On one hand, don't be cocky.
-But also, don't be cowering.
+On one hand, don’t be cocky.
+But also, don’t be cowering.
 Just be sincere and kind.
-Click To Tweet

-And, for pete’s sake, don’t skip any of the steps!
+And, for Pete’s sake, don’t skip any of the steps!

-A poorly executed, half-ass apology can be worse than never having apologized at all (I’ve witnessed the most atrocious apologies!
-I’ve seen people start to apologize, then stop before the process is really completed).
+A poorly executed, half-ass apology can be worse than never having apologised at all (I’ve witnessed the most atrocious apologies!
+I’ve seen people start to apologise, then stop before the process is really completed).
 Practice beforehand if you need to, but make sure your apology is complete on the first try.
 How someone receives the apology is none of your business.
 Just hold up your end of things, that’s all you can really do in life, anyway.

 Now, you may think that I’m giving too much credence to these words.
 Well, maybe, but as I see it, language is paramount.
 Body language can be difficult to read, and varies from person to person.
 Used correctly, words carry weight and can help us avoid the more probable misinterpretations of body language.
 Let me put this in context for you:

-- Simple Apology is for those instances when you’ve inadvertently hurt someone’s feelings.
+• Simple Apology is for those instances when you’ve inadvertently hurt someone’s feelings.
 You simply express regret.

 Now, understand, I’m not trying to give you a “get out of jail free card” here.
 This is not an invitation to misbehave or take your partner for granted.
 Ideally, one doesn’t have to resort to the Full-Scale apology very often.
 And, as is always the case, what matters more than what you say is the tender and compassionate energy behind what you say.